Fly: Uses

 Drosophila melanogaster, a fruit fly, has long been used as a model organism in research because of the ease with which it can be bred and reared in the laboratory, its small genome, and the fact that many of its genes have counterparts in higher eukaryotes.
 A large number of genetic studies have been undertaken based on this species; these have had a profound impact on the study of gene expression, gene regulatory mechanisms and mutation.
 Other studies have investigated physiology, microbial pathogenesis and development among other research topics.
 The studies on dipteran relationships by Willi Hennig helped in the development of cladistics, techniques that he applied to morphological characters but now adapted for use with molecular sequences in phylogenetics.

 Maggots found on corpses are useful to forensic entomologists.
 Maggot species can be identified by their anatomical features and by matching their DNA.
-Maggots of different species of flies visit corpses and carcases at fairly well-defined times after the death of the victim, and so do their predators, such as beetles in the family Histeridae.
-Thus, the presence or absence of particular species provides evidence for the time since death, and sometimes other details such as the place of death, when species are confined to particular habitats such as woodland.
+Maggots of different species of flies visit corpses and carcases at fairly well-defined times after the death of the victim, as do their predators, such as beetles in the family Histeridae.
+Thus, the presence or absence of particular species provides evidence for the time since death, and sometimes other details such as the place of death, if species are confined to particular habitats such as woodland.

 Casu marzu is a traditional Sardinian sheep milk cheese that contains larvae of the cheese fly, Piophila casei.